Recreation and Leisure Studies - Master of Arts (MA)

 Coursework option (online):

-The coursework option allows you to address a wide range of practical issues related to leisure, recreation, well-being and quality of life in a flexible, interdisciplinary, course-based curriculum, making it a top choice to pursue any professional career related to leisure.
+The coursework option allows you to address a wide range of practical issues related to leisure, recreation, well-being and quality of life.
+The coursework option is a flexible, interdisciplinary, course-based curriculum, making it a top choice to pursue any professional career related to leisure.

 Offered online, it can be completed full- or part-time and does not require a thesis, giving you maximum flexibility to fit your needs and commitments.